RobinKushwaha/Github-demo/README.md

 # Github-demo
-This is my first Repo.
+This is my first Repository.
 <br>
-Auther : RobinKushwaha
+Author : RobinKushwaha